Stevent-event/stevent/README.md

 1. Install dependencies: "npm install" (to help development, install also nodemon: "npm install -g nodemon")

-2. Install Bootsrtap: "bower install bootstrap --save"
+2. Install Client-side dependencies: "bower install"

 3. in project root if you installed nodemon, run "nodemon server".
 If not, run "node server"